 As someone who’s been playing mafiascum online for a long time, the game’s conclusion was somewhat predictable but I’ve got to admit, it was one gripping read and the “True Ending” was painfully heartbreaking.

-7’scarlet is a very well written mystery themed visual novel.
-While the story was so simple, the events were paced so good that every chapter you unlock kept the suspense spellbinding enough to keep you going.
+7’Scarlet is a very well written mystery-themed visual novel.
+While the story was so simple, the events were paced so well that every chapter you unlock kept the suspense spellbinding enough to keep you going.
 Truth be told, I did not expect I’d get so attached to this game.
 It’s really one compelling read.
 I couldn’t get over it for maybe a week (laughs).

 This game is by no means, a dating sim.
 That said, I do believe that you have to get invested with the mystery plotline to enjoy 7’scarlet best.

 Do I recommend this game?
 YES